 LinkedIn UGC for B2B brands

-What B2B social proof looks like
+What does B2B social proof look like?

 Sources of B2B UGC

-- Employee advocacy, your team posting authentically, disclosed as employees.
+- Employee advocacy: your team posting authentically, disclosed as employees.

 Sources & notes